-The Navy developed screening factors to evaluate potential alternatives that it had determined met the purpose of and need for the Proposed Action.
-Screening factors are based on the training capability gaps identified in the Ninety Days to Combat Required Training Capabilities Study (U.S. Department of the Navy, 2015b) to help provide the training capabilities needed by Navy and other Department of Defense personnel in order to meet evolving current and future threats.
+The Navy developed screening factors to evaluate potential alternatives to determine what would meet the purpose of and need for the Proposed Action.
+Screening factors are based on the training capability gaps identified in the Ninety Days to Combat Required Training Capabilities Study (U.S. Department of the Navy, 2015b) to provide the training capabilities needed by Navy and other Department of Defense personnel in order to meet evolving current and future threats.
 The Navy used the following primary screening factors to evaluate potential alternatives: